Business chess: Focus on chess

 During the game, spectators are able to hear and see team discussions: what information and in what scope the players analyze, how much and what options are offered for continuation, at what depth they are calculated, how the evaluations of positions changes during the passing and what final decisions are taken as a result.
 For the first time this becomes available for spectators' assessment directly, rather than via expert analysis.

 The demonstration boards show several competing versions of the game (branches).
 Their number and ratings change throughout the game and directly affect the current and final score of the game.

 Focus on people

 Business chess creates a team spirit and socio-psychological atmosphere that is not specific to chess.
 It may be of interest even for spectators who do not care much for chess.

-Playing business chess brings out familiar social problems for the teams such as leadership and psychological compatibility, a division of labor and specialization, choosing effective ways of management (authoritarian, democratic, etc.) and problem solving, generating new ideas, their discussion, implementation and development in a competitive environment, and so on.
+Playing business chess brings out social problems for the teams such as leadership and psychological compatibility, a division of labor and specialization, choosing effective ways of management (authoritarian, democratic, etc.) and problem solving, generating ideas, their discussion, implementation and development in a competitive environment, and so on.

 Spectators can also watch almost all varieties of situations typical in group competition, and their continuous change, depending on the availability or shortage of advantages, time, alternative ways of development, and so on.